TCU Student Media gives students an opportunity to explore leadership and storytelling through the framework of journalism.

 The data editor is responsible for monitoring site analytics.

 The ideal candidate should have a working knowledge of radio and audio production.
 The producer is expected to work with editors, advisers and the staff to develop podcasts and radio programming for student media platforms.
 The producer is also responsible for helping to plan programs and the final edit of the show.
-Minimum Requirements: Experience […]
+Digital producers are […]

 Line editors are expected to work directly with reporters to help them develop content that meets minimum publication standards.